euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 with one set of nested for loops) we were once told that they should be written from scratch for each new problem.
-However we face in our research in energy management several optimization problems with slight structural differences in each so that code duplication would be unacceptably high.
+However we face in our research in energy management several optimization problems with slight structural differences so that code duplication would be unacceptably high.
 Thus the motivation to write a unified code that can handle all our use cases, and hopefully some others’.